 Learn more about NASCUS in this brief video

-NASCUS represents state regulators on the Federal Financial Institution Examination Council's (FFIEC) State Liaison Council (SLC), which serves as a conduit to state regulators from the Council and represents state supervisory interests before the Council.
-The SLC consists of five representatives from state regulatory agencies that supervise financial institutions, appointed for two-year terms and may be reappointed; NASCUS names one member of the council.
+Additionally, NASCUS represents state regulators on the Federal Financial Institution Examination Council’s (FFIEC) State Liaison Committee (SLC), which serves as a conduit between state regulators and the Council and represents state supervisory interests before the Council.
+The SLC consists of five representatives from state regulatory agencies that supervise financial institutions, appointed for two-year terms and may be reappointed.
+NASCUS names one member of the committee.

 NASCUS Credit Union Membership

 As advisors to NASCUS, NASCUS Credit Union members works to enhance the state credit union charter by partnering with NASCUS to protect state authority, promote regulatory innovation and preserve diversity in the system.

 Our membership is comprised of the CEOs of the most progressive and innovative state-chartered credit unions in the nation.
 NASCUS' Dual Chartering Benefactor members, which are state credit union leagues, federal credit unions, law firms dedicated to credit unions, national credit union trade groups and credit union share insurers.

 National Institute for State Credit Union Examination (NISCUE)

 NISCUE is NASCUS' educational foundation.
 Promoting excellence in supervisory oversight, NISCUE provides continuing education programs for state credit union examiners, information on compliance issues and updates on changing industry trends.
 NISCUE is supported by the generous donations of NASCUS Credit Union members, who make valuable educational opportunities available to state credit union examiners nationwide.